Introduction to Conventional and Non-conventional Machining

 - Tool life is long for non-conventional processing.

-- Non-conventional tools are very expensive than the conventional tools.
+- Non-conventional tools are very expensive than conventional tools.

 - Spare parts of conventional machines are easily available but not for non-conventional machines.

-- Extremely hard material can be cut easily with the help of non conventional machining but for conventional machining raw material should be less hard than cutting tool.
+- Extremely hard material can be cut easily with the help of nonconventional machining but conventional machining, raw material should be less hard than a cutting tool.

 - Non Conventional machines can handle very complex jobs as compare to Conventional machining.